 This happens when one hip is further forwards then the other in a seated or standing position.
 This posture imbalance puts additional strain on the lower parts of the spine and hips and may cause muscle stiffness and impact knees and ankles through improper traction.

-Pelvic Rotation can be diagnosed doing an extensive posture and biomechanical assessment and perhaps an x-ray (if clinically required) to assess the structure.
+Pelvic Rotation can be diagnosed by doing an extensive posture and biomechanical assessment and perhaps an X-ray (if clinically required) to assess the structure.
 We use advanced chiropractic and corrective exercises as well as deep tissue massage to help realign the hips and rebalance the muscles.

-An uneven Pelvis causes one hip to be higher than the other, which may put strain on the lower back, may cause sciatica and friction in the hips.
+An uneven pelvis causes one hip to be higher than the other, which may put strain on the lower back, and may cause sciatica and friction in the hips.

 Left unchecked it usually develops into lower back pain and may cause inflammation of the sciatic nerve leading to stiffness and achiness in the legs and buttocks.

-A uneven pelvis is a very common posture imbalance clients present with and often they are completely unaware of it.
-Through a comprehensive posture assessment and analysis, plus x-rays (if clinically required) the root cause of the uneven pelvis can be established and a tailored care plan formulated to correct the imbalance.
+An uneven pelvis is a very common posture imbalance clients present with and often they are completely unaware of it.
+Through a comprehensive posture assessment and analysis, plus X-rays (if clinically required) the root cause of the uneven pelvis can be established and a tailored care plan formulated to correct the imbalance.